segmentio/segment-docs/src/protocols/tracking-plan/create.md

 The Tracking Plan events can be filtered by keyword or by label.
 The applied filter generates a permanent link so you can share specific events with teammates.
 Label filters also persist after you leave the Tracking Plan.

 ### Edit underlying JSON Schema
-Protocols uses [JSON Schema](https://json-schema.org/) to validate the JSON in Segment call payloads.
-Advanced users can edit the JSON schema directly in the Tracking Plan UI.
-Each distinct track event and corresponding properties will have a separate JSON Schema object.
-To edit the JSON schema for an event, click on the overflow menu to open the JSON schema editor.
+Protocols Tracking Plans use [JSON Schema](https://json-schema.org/) as the underlying technology used to validate Segment event payloads.
+To support a broader range of validation use-cases, we allow you to edit the underlying JSON schema.
+Editing JSON schema requires technical expertise and should be done so carefully.
+The [JSON schema documentation found here](https://json-schema.org/understanding-json-schema/index.html) and [JSON schema validator found here](https://www.jsonschemavalidator.net/) are helpful resources to get started.

+We currently allow you to edit JSON schema associated with each track event listed in the Tracking Plan, in addition to a common JSON schema defintion that applies across all events.

+**1. Track event JSON schema**
+Each track event listed in the tracking plan has a separate JSON schema definition to validate the properties passed in that event.
+If you are comfortable editing JSON schema, you can do so by clicking on the overflow menu next to each event row in the Tracking Plan.

 > info ""
+> Advanced edits to the JSON schema will not be visible in the Tracking Plan and thus will make it harder for others to understand the validation logic in place.
+Please be aware of this when editing JSON schema.

+**2. Common JSON schema**
+In addition to the event-specific JSON schema definitions, the Tracking Plan supports a common JSON schema definition which applies to the entire payload of every event flowing through sources connected to the tracking plan.
+The common JSON schema definition is unique to the associated tracking plan.
+A common use case of this feature is to validate that all track, identify and page events sent to Segment include a `context.device.advertisingId` property.

+To edit the common JSON schema, click on the overflow menu at the top of the Tracking Plan editor.
+Once edited, you can define specific blocking behavior for common JSON schema violations in the Schema Configuration Advanced Blocking Controls section

+> info ""
 > [Negative lookahead regexes (`?!`)](https://www.regular-expressions.info/lookaround.html) are not currently supported.
 This means you can’t use regex to prevent matches with a specific following character or expression.
-However you can use `not` in the regex of your JSON schema.
+However you can use `not` in the regex of your JSON schema to generate violations when a property key or value does not match the provided regex pattern.

 ### Extend the Tracking Plan
 Many customers prefer to manage the Tracking Plan with outside tools and resources.
 [Click over to the APIs and extensions](/docs/protocols/apis-and-extensions/) section to learn more.